The P2P Foundation infrastructure of production and governance currently consists of three different aspects:

 The Advocacy Stream acts as the main communication and advocacy hub of the P2P Foundation.
 Through the leadership of Stacco Troncoso and Ann Marie Utratel, it produces accessible documentation to effectively spread our commons-based and -oriented ideas and experiences, appealing to civil society actors and policy makers.
 Advocacy also currently handles networking with other groups and collectives, such as the European Commons Assembly, Greenpeace International, The Rules and many others in order to broaden these ideas into mainstream awareness.

-The Research Stream is led by the P2P Lab.
-Operating as a concrete lab in northern Greece and as a global research network, the P2P Lab tracks academic peer-reviewed publications around P2P and the commons (including the works of our core collaborators), and obtain grants for research.
+The Research Stream tracks publications around P2P and the commons (including the works of our core collaborators), and obtain grants for research.
 Additionally, it coordinates and participates in research projects (such as the now completed P2Pvalue) which focus on free/open source technologies and commons-based practices.
-Currently this work is coordinated by Vasilis Niaros with the collaboration of a network of commons-oriented researchers.

 The Infrastructure Stream deals with the legal, financial, and technical aspects of the Foundation.
 Coordinated by Ann Marie Utratel and with Javier Arturo Rodriguez as Technical Lead, Infrastructure oversees accounting, contracts, budgeting and payments; as well as system administration, backend and server maintenance and security for our knowledge commons.

 Our internal governance and structure follow certain P2P values, in an effort to support both the organization and the individuals working to support it in turn.
 Rather than a top-down hierarchy, we use the principles of heterarchy, holoptism and equipotentiality, which serve to distribute power away from any central figures and to allow individuals to develop their roles and contributions.